embatbr/lotlinx/README.md

 # LotLinx

+This directory is also a git repository.
+See the hidden directory and file *.git* and *.gitignore*.

+The project was written using Ubuntu 16.04.

+## Requirements

+- Python 3.5 (I cannot guarantee a previous version will execute correctly).
+- Modules `json`, `os`, `requests`, `time`, all provided by the Python installation.

+## Execution

+- Provide a JSON file *credentials.json* inside directory *inputs* with fields `username` and `password` filled with the correct data.
+- Run the bash file *startup.sh*.

 ## Problem description

 Given the provided URLs to images of vehicles and the API documentation please construct a request to submit the images to the API using the credentials given, poll for job completion and get the results from the finished job.